MicrosoftDocs/powerbi-docs/powerbi-docs/developer/overview-of-power-bi-rest-api.md

 The following are tools you can use to aid in your development of Power BI items.

 Go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.
-There are two experiences you can sample:
+There are two experiences you can go through:
 * **Embed for your customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution. **App owns data** is about having an application that uses Power BI as its embedded analytics platform.
-This is typically an **ISV developer** scenario.
+This is typically a scenario for **ISVs** and **developers**.
-* **Embed for your organization** - when you are interested in an [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution. **User owns data** is about having users in your organziation being able to login and access Power BI content in an application.
+* **Embed for your organization** - when you are interested in an [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution. **User owns data** is about having Power BI users in your organization accessing Power BI content through an external application.

 For a full sample of using the JavaScript API, you can use the [Playground tool ](https://microsoft.github.io/PowerBI-JavaScript/demo).
 This is a quick way to play with different types of Power BI Embedded samples.
 You also can get more Information about the JavaScript API by visitng the [PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.